UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 first version uses the naturality of the operation of whiskering on the left, while the second version uses the naturality of the operation of whiskering on the right.
-Based on the intution of braiding, we should expect these two version of the Eckmann-Hilton identification to naturally "undo" each other, which the do.
+Based on the intution of braiding, we should expect these two version of the Eckmann-Hilton identification to naturally "undo" each other, which they do.
 Thus, we will refer to this alternate construction of Eckmann-Hilton as "the inverse Eckmann-Hilton argument", and the corresponding identification "the inverse Eckmann-Hilton identification".